BenjaminSivac/Projects_2022/README.md

 I'm excited to fill up my first ever github repository 😁

-I will take on various projects to prepare myself for a career in data analysis by learning:
+I will take on various projects to prepare myself for a career in data analysis, and by doing so learn:

 * Exploratory Data Analysis (EDA)
 * Data Cleaning